Kenzō Tange: Early career

 After graduating from the university, Tange started to work as an architect at the office of Kunio Maekawa.
 During his employment, he travelled to Manchuria, participating in an architectural design competition for a bank, and toured Japanese-occupied Rehe on his return.
 When the Second World War started, he left Maekawa to rejoin the University of Tokyo as a postgraduate student.
 He developed an interest in urban design, and referencing only the resources available in the university library, he embarked on a study of Greek and Roman marketplaces.

+His career would begin in earnest by winning a string of national competitions.
+In 1941, he won the People's House Design Competition.
 In 1942, Tange entered a competition for the design of the Greater East Asia Co-Prosperity Sphere Memorial Hall.
 He was awarded first prize for a design that would have been situated at the base of Mount Fuji; the hall he conceived was a fusion of Shinto shrine architecture and the plaza on Capitoline Hill in Rome.
-The design was not realised.
+In 1943, he won the competition for Japan-Thai Cultural Hall.
+None of his winning designs were realised.
+However, Tange's earliest work represents active engagement with the nationalist paradigms of Japanese imperial architecture.
+In response to a 1942 questionnaire regarding his views on style and architectural policy for the Greater East Asia Co-Prosperity Sphere, he stated: "We must ignore both Anglo-American culture and the pre-existing cultures of the Southeast Asian Races. [...]
+We should start out with an unshakable conviction in the tradition and the future of the Japanese races."

+Tange's pre-1945 success was a clear liability in the immediate postwar years, and was rarely noted by critics until the 1867s.
+Although his postwar style departed from his nationalistic early work, scholars have nonetheless identified continuities in Tange's early and later work, specifically in his aims to formulate a specifically Japanese style of modern architecture.

-In 1946, Tange became an assistant professor at the university and opened Tange Laboratory.
-In 1963, he was promoted to professor of the Department of Urban Engineering.
+In 1946, Tange became an assistant professor at the University of Tokyo.
+In 1962, he opened the Urban Design Laboratory, and was promoted to professor of the Department of Urban Engineering in 1963.
 His students included Sachio Otani, Kisho Kurokawa, Arata Isozaki, Hajime Yatsuka and Fumihiko Maki.